 Globalization Partners applies to their professionals while they are assigned to a mission at a company using the national CBA Commercio Distribuzione e Servizi that provides, in addition to the ordinary monthly salaries paid every month, the payment of two additional monthly salaries, for a total of 14 monthly salaries.
 The additional monthly salaries (so-called “thirteenth monthly salary” and “fourteenth monthly salary”) are paid in December and June of every year.

 Every employee in Italy needs to receive certain guaranteed benefits.
 For example, taxes from both employers and employees fund Italy’s national health insurance, which the National Health Service (SSN) manages.
 Every employee gets a health card that entitles them to free or low-cost treatment.

 Employees also get certain days of vacation based on their CBA.
-According to the CBA that Globalization Partners operates under, employees should receive 26 days of vacation a year.
-These vacation days are in addition to the 11 public holidays granted to employees each year.
+According to the CBA that Globalization Partners operates under, employees should receive 25 days of vacation plus 32 hours of paid leave a year.
+Vacation days are in addition to the 11 public holidays granted to employees each year.
 Female workers also receive two months of maternity leave before giving birth and three months after the expected date of childbirth.